urbanwuensch/drEEM-online/documentation/Installation of the toolbox.md

 ## Download and installation

-1. Go to [dreem.openfluor.org](https://dreem.openfluor.org/).
-In the top right corner of the website, click on "Download latest" and follow the instructions to download.
-2. *Alternative*: In Matlab, click on the HOME tab, then find "Addons" to open the Addon Explorer and search for "drEEM toolbox"
-3. Either way, you download an .mlapp file.
-Run it and follow the GUI instructions to "Download & install" the toolbox.
-Done.
+- Open MATLAB® on the HOME tab, use Add-ons browser to search and install and add drEEM to MATLAB®.
+- Alternatively, download on MATLAB® File Exchange and follow instructions mentioned there.

 ## Requirements